Skip to content

 A Recipe for Success: Natural Pesticide in Uganda

-In the last few months, Ajok has saved more than $45 from making her own pesticide.
-She also no longer needs to use the harsh chemicals that will leech into the soil, air, and plants.
-In addition to the economic and environmental benefits, she is also improving the health of her farm, family, and community by using natural, organic repellent.
-Neighbors began talking of Ajok Lilly’s pesticide and word spread quickly throughout her village.
-Many farmers have began buying her organic mixture instead of the strong chemicals sold in town.
-She has produced more than 30 litres of the pesticide- and she is just getting started.
+Over the last few months, Ajok has saved more than $45 by making her own pesticide.
+Additionally, she no longer exposes her soil, air, and plants to harmful chemicals.
+Beyond the economic and environmental advantages, she is also improving the health of her farm, family, and community by using a natural, organic repellent.

 • 1 kg of Young Mango leaves